Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-There is thus strong motivation to elucidate the physics of magnetar-type QED cascades in laboratory experiments.
-These cascades can be produced by passing a relativistic electron beam through an intense laser field.
-In order to observe a magnetar-type QED cascade with exponentially growing electron, positron, and photon densities, the critical field has to be significantly exceeded~\cite{yakimenkoPRL19}.
-However, multi-GeV electron beams can boost the field by a large Lorentz factor to expose the physics of the QED plasma regime even with laser intensities as low as $\unit[10^{22}]{Wcm^{-2}}$.
-When the QED critical field is reached in the particle rest frame, quantum corrections to synchrotron emission and pair production then become important~\cite{di_piazza_extremely_2012,sokolov_pair_2010, hu_complete_2010,thomas_strong_2012,neitz_stochasticity_2013,bulanov_electromagnetic_2013, blackburn_quantum_2014,green_transverse_2014,vranic_all-optical_2014,blackburn_scaling_2017, vranic_multi-gev_2018,magnusson_laser-particle_2019}.
+There is thus strong motivation to elucidate the physics of QED plasmas in laboratory experiments.
+Even though they cannot reproduce magnetar-strength magnetic fields, the Lorentz boost of ultra-relativistic particles allows us to probe analogous conditions and produce a {beam-driven QED cascade} with exponentially growing electron, positron, and photon densities~\cite{Supp}.
+Such an experiment is possible only when the critical field is significantly exceeded in the boosted frame~\cite{yakimenkoPRL19} and quantum corrections to synchrotron emission and pair production become important~\cite{di_piazza_extremely_2012,sokolov_pair_2010, hu_complete_2010,thomas_strong_2012,neitz_stochasticity_2013,bulanov_electromagnetic_2013, blackburn_quantum_2014,green_transverse_2014,vranic_all-optical_2014,blackburn_scaling_2017, vranic_multi-gev_2018,magnusson_laser-particle_2019}.
+The QED cascade then might generate pairs at a density high enough that collective plasma effects begin to play a large role.

-Collective plasma effects play a large role when the plasma density becomes comparable to the critical one.
-We show that, in fact, the combination of a $\unit[3]{PW}$ laser and a $\unit[30]{GeV}$ electron beam produces a fast-moving quasi-neutral pair-plasma with density over $10$ times the original beam density.
-This requires initial electron beam densities of about $\unit[10^{20}]{\mathrm{cm}^{-3}}$, which can be produced with state-of-the-art technology~\cite{FACET-II}.
-For nanocoulomb bunch charges, typical for LINAC beams, this implies a volume of plasma on the order of $\unit{\upmu{}m^3}$.
+We show that, in fact, the combination of a $\unit[3]{PW}$ laser and a \textit{dense} $\unit[30]{GeV}$ electron beam produces a quasi-neutral pair-plasma with a density that is comparable to the critical one.
+Such laser systems are routinely operated in several laboratories~\cite{danson_2019}.
+An electron beam with $\unit[10]{GeV}$ energy and $\unit[3\times{}10^{19}]{{cm}^{-3}}$ peak density represents the state of the art, available at the FACET-II facility~\cite{FACET-II}.
+The electron beam parameters assumed here ($\unit[30]{GeV}$ energy, $\unit[4\times 10^{20}]{{cm}^{-3}}$ density) could be achieved at SLAC with a new bunch compressor by combining the FACET-II and LCLS-Cu linac~\cite{white_2020,white_ultra_2018, yakimenkoPRL19}.